Ken Schrader: 1997–2005

 At Dover in September 2001, Schrader drove an all-American flag car in honor of those lost in the September 11 attacks two weeks prior.

 In 1997, Schrader was hired to drive the No. 33 Skoal Bandit Chevrolet Monte Carlo for Andy Petree Racing.
 He had eight top-tens and won two poles, finishing tenth in the standings, his most recent top-ten points finish.
-The following season, he posted three 4th-place finishes and won two poles over the last five races of the season.
+The following season, he posted three fourth-place finishes and won two poles over the last five races of the season.
 He won his final Winston Cup Series pole, at Talladega, in 1999, but despite a fifteenth place points run, Schrader failed to finish in the top-five all year and departed Petree.

-He signed to drive the No. 36 M&M's Pontiac Grand Prix for MB2 Motorsports.
+Schrader signed to drive the No. 36 M&M's Pontiac Grand Prix for MB2 Motorsports.
 In his first year of competition, Schrader had two top-tens and finished eighteenth in the standings.
 He posted five top-tens in 2001, but dropped to nineteenth in the standings.
 While competing in the Daytona 500, he was involved in a final-lap crash where Dale Earnhardt crashed into the wall and died.
 The image of Schrader peering into Earnhardt's car, only to jump back and frantically signal for assistance, is etched into the minds of many racing fans; his interview with Jeanne Zelasko during Fox Sports' post-race show was the first sign to many that something was wrong with the seven-time Winston Cup champion, as he appeared visibly shaken and upon being asked if Earnhardt was okay, he said "I don't really know.
 I'm not a doctor.
 I got the heck out of the way as soon as they got there."
 Schrader later stated in a 2011 interview that he knew Earnhardt was dead, but didn't want to be the one to announce it.
 In 2002, Schrader did not finish in the top-ten in a single race, the first time since 1984.
 Following that season, he departed MB2.

 Despite an original lack of sponsorship, Schrader was announced as the driver of the No. 49 BAM Racing Dodge Intrepid for 2003.
 Soon, 1-800-Call-ATT became the team's primary sponsor.
 At the Brickyard 400, Schrader's qualifying time was too slow (and the team was out of provisionals) to make the field, the first time since 1984 that Schrader had missed a Winston Cup Series race.
 He DNQ'd three more times that season and fell to 36th in points.
 In 2004, Schrader's previous sponsor, Schwan Food Company, became BAM's new sponsor, while Schrader had a sixth-place finish at Bristol Motor Speedway.
 He had three more top-tens the following season and matched his previous year's run of 31st in points.